Jobs Opportunities in Estonia

 Geological properties

-• Estonia has unique geological structures, such as the Baltic Clint, a limestone moving along the northern coast.
+- Estonia has unique geological formations, such as the Baltic Cliff, which is a limestone cliff sliding along the northern shore.

-• There are also many ice creams and old bedside in the country, who are interested in geologists and nature enthusiasts.
+- There are also many ice cream and old bed and breakfasts within the country, drawing geologists and nature enthusiasts.

 Permanent practice

-Estonia’s natural property is not only important to the environment, but also makes a significant contribution to the country’s cultural identity, the general quality of the tourism industry and life.
-Protection and permanent management of these resources is a priority for Estonia.
+Estonia’s natural resources are essential to the environment and significantly contribute to the country’s cultural identity, the overall quality of the tourism industry, and the quality of life.
+Protecting and permanently managing these resources is a priority for Estonia.

 Living and Thriving in Estonia